AIgen-Solutions-s-r-l/resonance/docs/job_matcher/applied_jobs_filtering.md

 1. Add metrics to track how many jobs are being filtered out
 2. Implement a configurable "time window" for filtering (e.g., don't show jobs applied for in the last 30 days)
 3. Add an option for users to reset their applied jobs filter
+4. Create a comprehensive `JobFilteringService` that handles all types of job filtering (applied, cooled, etc.)